zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - a password input with a css-only "show password" toggle (no javascript, see docs/llm/frontend.md)
     \-- input_password
         \-- html_base - the bootstrap-styled variant of form_input_password for the admin form that may overwrite a
-    \-- icon
-        \-- html_base - the html of a font awesome icon
     \-- about_page
         \-- html_base - @return string the HTML code of the about page
     \-- about_body